-It can be seen that crosstalk is a function of frequency, but not a function of the test signal's magnitude (to first order).
+It can be seen that crosstalk is a function of frequency, but not a function of the magnitude of the test signal (to first order).
 The crosstalk signal also has a phase relative to its associated test signal.

 A network analyzer is most commonly used to measure crosstalk over a frequency range of interest.
 It can provide both magnitude and phase information about the crosstalk signal.